Anen0/general_notes/UBUNTU Checklist in VM.md

 Read files from the terminal

-	cat /var/log/file.txt	->	for files with short content less /var/log/file.txt	->	for files with long content
+	cat /var/log/file.txt	->	read the content of short files less /var/log/file.txt	->	read the content of long files in an interactive way

 	to view only the lines
-	head -n <number of lines> /var/log/file.txt		->		view the lines near the head of the file tail -n <number of lines> /var/log/file.txt		->		view the lines near the tail-end of the file
+	head -n <number of lines> /var/log/file.txt		->		view the first few lines of a file tail -n <number of lines> /var/log/file.txt		->		view the last few lines of a file

 -------------------------------------------------------------------------------------------------------------------------